A white non-binary teenager laughing with an older Black woman in a professional setting.

 • remembering what the doctor said

-• getting your prescription from the pharmacy for you
+• picking up your medication from the pharmacy

 • noticing when your symptoms improve and spotting side effects